pinellolab/CRISPResso2/README.md

 CRISPResso2 can be installed using the [conda](http://conda.pydata.org/docs/intro.html) package manager [Bioconda](https://bioconda.github.io/), or it can be run using the [Docker](https://www.docker.com/) containerization system.

 ### Bioconda
-To install CRISPResso2 using Bioconda, download and install Anaconda Python 2.7, following the instructions at: https://www.anaconda.com/distribution/.
+To install CRISPResso2 using Bioconda, download and install Anaconda Python, following the instructions at: https://www.anaconda.com/distribution/.

 Open a terminal and type: